rmsrosa/Barcode.jl/README.md

 ## To-do

-There are still a few things to be done in regards to the generated images, and with the image formats to play along with other graphic tools.

-Encoding in Code128 is not yet complete.
+- [ ] Encoding in Code128 is not yet complete.
 It needs to be able to handle the directive FNC4 to access iso-latin ISO/IEC 8859-1 characters.

-It could also be improved to generate GSM-128 encoding.
+- [ ] It can also be improved to generate GSM-128 encoding.

+- [ ] Documentation and reduced README.

-And there are plenty of other barcode formats that can be implemented.
+- [ ] There are plenty of other barcode formats that can be implemented.

 ## License